bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 cover_image_caption: "Photo by Jordan Merrick: https://unsplash.com/photos/gPEMUZHwal4"
 ---

+> This is the introduction related to my experience on using Atlassian Bamboo / MSBuild / MSDeploy / IIS, I will cover the build process / setup in the coming articles.

-## Preface
+# Preface

-This is an article talking about **my experience (≠ 100% solution. ≠ tenet on CI/CD)** on using [Atlassian Bamboo](https://www.atlassian.com/software/bamboo).
-It is **a tool for continuous integration, deployment, and delivery**.
+This is an article talking about **my experience (≠ 100% solution. ≠ golden rule on CI/CD)** on using [Atlassian Bamboo](https://www.atlassian.com/software/bamboo).
+It is **a tool for [continuous integration, deployment, and delivery](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)**.
 I use this tool for all the **.NET-based web applications running on the Windows ecosystem**.

 > Note on 2020: [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a newer service created by Atlassian.
 If you are building applications other then [Windows](https://bitbucket.org/site/master/issues/13452/support-for-native-windows-net-builds-on), [macOS, or iOS](https://bitbucket.org/site/master/issues/13719/support-for-macos-ios-in-pipelines) applications then I strongly recommend you to use this instead of Bamboo.

 {{< toc >}}

-# Principles of a CI/CD workflow
+# CI/CD principles

-In my opinion, when you start designing your CI/CS workflow:
+**In my opinion**, when you start designing your CI/CD workflows:

 1. Make things **predictable**.
-2. You should think of the **deployment (CD) first**, then work backward to the integration (CI) part.
+2. Think of the **deployment (CD) first**, then work backward to the **integration (CI)** part.
 3. Use ***Gitflow*** in your source code.

-## Fundamentals in Bamboo
+# Fundamentals of Bamboo

-The menu in Bamboo (version 6.5.0) contains 3 parts: The *Projects*, the *Build* and *Deploy*.
+The menu in Bamboo (version 6.5.0) contains 3 parts:

+- *Projects*,
+- *Build* and
+- *Deploy*.

 ![Build dropdown menu](../../static/img/notes-on-atlassian-bamboo/image-20200913141147305.png)